 Millions of people are known to suffer from perhaps the oldest ailment in world called arthritis.
 It is a condition characterized by pain and inflammation in joints.
 Migratory arthritis as the name suggests is a form of arthritis where the symptoms typically shift from one joint to another.
 The symptoms do not stay in one place for long.
+As pain in one joint begins to improve, it starts in another joint.

 Most symptoms typically spread in joints on the same side of the body.
 Although the condition can develop in those who already suffer from arthritis, it is predominantly caused due to an underlying illness in the body.
+Management includes standard anti inflammatory drugs and pain killers, along with treatment of underlying disease which is responsible for flare up of this condition.

 What Are The Causes Of Migratory Arthritis?

 Most cases of migratory arthritis are caused due to an underlying ailment.
 Suffering from different types of arthritis such as osteoarthritis, rheumatoid arthritis and gout definitely increases the chances of shifting joint pains; there are several other illnesses which can cause migratory arthritis.
+No age is exempted from arthritis, but this form of arthritis is more common in young people

 - Gonococcal arthritis: It occurs in patients suffering from gonorrhea, a sexually transmitted disease.
 The bacterial infection causes inflammatory changes in the joints.
 Gonorrhea can spread through intimate physical contact with an infected person.
 Besides acute symptoms such as burning urination, fever and rash, the disease can cause migratory arthritis.